 - Lightly grease a 9-inch-by-13-inch baking pan.

 - In a large pot, bring the potatoes, 4 quarts water and 2 tablespoons salt to a boil.
 Boil potatoes until fork tender, about 20 minutes.
-Drain.
+You can tell when potatoes are done, if when pierced with a fork they break in half.
+Drain, reserving a cup of the starchy water that potatoes cooked in.

-- Mash potatoes with 10 tablespoons butter, sour cream, 1 teaspoon salt, and pepper.
-Mash in the chives.
+- Mash potatoes with 10 tablespoons butter, sour cream, 1/2-3/4 cup starchy potato water (just enough to get a creamy, not dry texture), 1 teaspoon salt, and pepper.
+Stir in the chives.
 Taste and adjust seasoning, if necessary.
 Spread potatoes into the prepared pan.
-Cover and refrigerate for up to three days.
+Cover with plastic wrap and refrigerate for up to three days.
+Even if your casserole dish has a lid, use plastic wrap.
+It will better seal in the moisture and keep the potatoes from drying out.

-- In a small bowl, combine the remaining 4 tablespoons butter, bread crumbs and cheese.
+- In a small bowl, melt the remaining 4 Tablespoons butter in the microwave in 15 second increments. combine butter, bread crumbs and cheese.
 Mix together until it forms coarse crumbs.
 Crumbs can be refrigerated for three days.

 - Heat the oven to 400 degrees.
-Sprinkle crumbs over the top of the potato casserole and bake until golden and crisp, 30 to 40 minutes.
+Sprinkle crumbs over the top of the potato casserole and bake, uncovered until golden and crisp, 30 to 40 minutes.

-Mashed Potato Casserole ….
+Sour Cream Mashed Potato Casserole Recipe ….
 It’s Whats for a Side Dish